MicrosoftDocs/microsoft-365-community/Community/glossary.md

 ### Disaster Recovery (DR)

 The planning and practice of ensuring systems are available when a disaster occurs or that they can be restored as quickly as possible.

+### Document Library

+Document Libraries are a primary storage location in SharePoint and Microsoft Teams.
+A Document Library is a special type of [list](#list) where documents or other files are added as items, but no further file attachments can be added.
+Other files are added as separate entries in the library.

+By default, every file uploaded to a Document Library is created with a [Content Type](#content-type) of Document.

 ## E